Niikelion/Niikelion/README.md

 ## Hi there 👋
-Second year CS student from MIM faculty at University of Warsaw.
+Third year CS student from MIM faculty at University of Warsaw.

 Proofs of concepts:
 - [Nhash](https://github.com/Niikelion/nhash) - compile-time string hashing